 4. We do things that make us genuinely happy

 We get a massage, buy ourselves flowers, grab a cupcake after lunch, or soak in a bubble bath.
 We indulge in life’s little luxuries.

-We spend focused love time with our dog, our cat, our pot-bellied pig, a close friend, or a family member (just maybe not the annoying family members).
+We spend focused love time with our dog, our cat, our pot-bellied pig, the pigeon in the park, a close friend, or a family member (just maybe not the annoying family members).
 We volunteer at a local animal sanctuary or at another organization where we care about making a difference.

 Love comes in many forms, and it’s there for the giving and the taking almost everywhere you look.

 We make random acts of kindness happen.
+We overtip our baristas.
 We look forward to the friends we haven’t met yet, and invite sexy people to connect with us, to flirt with us, to lean in closer.

 We make room for strangers just to make our day a little bit brighter and hopefully add to the joy of their days, too.

 It takes very little time, so why not?

 We write down three things we’re grateful for to remind us what’s good, what’s worth it, and what makes the human experience something to be thankful for each and every morning.
 (Sometimes, I write mine in steam on the bathroom mirror.)

 We cultivate deep friendships with other happy single people (think of it as your single crew’s very own social network) where we enjoy each other’s company, see each other’s pain, comfort each other when things are rough, cheer on each other’s victories, and most importantly, witness each other’s lives.